 Outward Bound was unlike anything I thought it would be.
 Again, I was looking forward to spending 21 days in the outdoors.
 I quickly discovered that this was just the facilitator for the key learnings that were happening.
 I think the biggest thing I gained from Outward Bound was self-confidence, especially being able to comfortably lead a group that were older than me.
 Returning from Outward Bound I finally joined Wakatipu Land Search and Rescue, something I had been wanting to do for almost a year but the fear of not being able to speak my opinion in a potentially high-risk environment was holding me back.

 In 2019 I attend Kai Waho.
 This was an amazing week that forced us to stop and take a break from the craziness of our lives and take the time to think.
 It was a great time for goal setting, reflection, and learning about the environment and ourselves.
 The wisdom that was provided here was game changing.

 Currently, I’m looking to work in the polar regions after I finish studying.
 My goal is to connect people to the land through meaningful experience and empower them to make a difference to the environment through their daily lives.

-I think the Pinnacle Programme is best summed up by this quote, “We are like dwarfs perched on the shoulders of giants… we see more and farther than our predecessors, not because we have keener vision or greater height, but because we are lifted up and borne aloft on their gigantic stature.”
-The team that runs the programme are a never-ending pool of wisdom and advice, who are all passionate about what they do.
-There is also the amazing opportunity to connect and learn from the other students in the programme who never cease to amaze and inspire me.
-The entire Pinnacle family has lifted me to greater heights than I thought were possible and for this, I’ll always be grateful.
+I truly believe that the Pinnacle Programme is best summed up by this quote, “We are like dwarfs perched on the shoulders of giants… we see more and farther than our predecessors, not because we have keener vision or greater height, but because we are lifted up and borne aloft on their gigantic stature.”
+The greatest take away is being a member of the Pinnacle family, the team that runs it, the students themselves and everyone you meet along your journey.
+I would not have achieved what I have today had I not been lifted up onto the shoulders of the Pinnacle programme.